ibm-cloud-docs/transit-gateway/changing-config.md

    From here, you can:

-   * Change the gateway's name and its routing type (Local or Global).
+   * Change the gateway's name and its routing type (local or global).
    * Enable or disable route propagation across all GREs connected to the same transit gateway.

       Changes to route propagation or routing type can take several minutes to apply, depending on the number of existing connections.